 Just because Holy Communion is being offered does not mean you have to receive it.
 Do not take a cup upon entering and communicate to us that you are not receiving during the distribution of the Sacrament.
 God is not punishing or excluding you because of your health or safety concerns.
 It is widely held in the Christian tradition that when physical impairment means we cannot receive either element, the grace of the Sacrament is still fully available.
 Whenever the Sacrament is offered to us and the intention to receive is present, so is God's grace.

 Please let us know if you are not able or uncomfortable in attending worship gatherings at this time, we can plan to safely provide the Sacrament to you.
-Pastor or Lay members can safely deliver the Sacrament to you as an extension of our worship service or as your Pastor, I can safely celebrate the Sacrament with you.
+Pastor or Lay members can safely deliver the Sacrament to you as an extension of our worship service.